princekham/Tasmota/ESP32RTC.md

      #define USE_DS3231                  // [I2cDriver26] Enable DS3231 RTC (I2C address 0x68) (+1k2 code)
      #endif
      ```
+  4. And I removed the WiFi configuration because I found that I cannot detect the device when I entered the configuration.
   4. I had to hold the boot button for 2 minutes while uploading using the web installer (https://tasmota.github.io/install/)